tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 - `ACCUM` Loops Each Row in the Binding Table

 The ACCUM clause executes its statement(s) once for each row in the result table.
-The execution is done in a map-reduce fashion
+The execution is done in a map-reduce fashion.

 **Map-Reduce Interpretation:** The ACCUM clause uses snapshot semantics, executing in two phases: